wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 ## Teardown
 If you don't intend to perform another session in this series, you can delete the resources for the dev & prod environments in Azure.
 Execute `/docs/Sessions/SETUP_Continuous-Deployment/env/teardown.ps1` script from the setup folder.

+Navigate to the admin section of your VSTS account: `https://{VSTS instance name}.visualstudio.com/_admin`

+Right-click the ellipsis button, the click ***Delete*

+Confirm the name for deletion

 ## Complementary Information